yuri1975-2/DataVisualization/README.md

 GIVEN:

-Data file (7-zipped data.7z) containded 2 chunks of 3D matrix (set of 2D matrix contained some abstract values).
+Data file (7-zipped data.7z) contained 2 chunks of 3D matrix (set of 2D matrix contained some abstract values).

 NEEDS TO BE IMPLEMENTED: